 Founded in 1969, Curriculum Associates provides a variety of educational products and services with the goal of improving education for students and teachers.
 Two Curriculum Associates products include i-Ready® Diagnostic (available for K-12) and i-Ready® Instruction (available for K-8).
 The i-Ready Diagnostic assessments (a) are online, computer-adaptive assessments that pinpoint student needs at the sub-skill level and (b) help monitor the extent to which students are on track to achieve end-of-year targets.
-The i-Ready Diagnostic assessments are independent measures often used by educators as classroom benchmark assessments.
-They can be used with or without i-Ready Instruction.
-We provide additional information on the validity and reliability of the i-Ready Diagnostic as a measure of student achievement in our methodology discussion below. i-Ready Instruction is a supplemental program that provides online, individualized instruction adjusted to student needs.
+The i-Ready Diagnostic assessments as classroom benchmark assessments.
+They can be used with or without i-Ready Diagnostic as a measure of student achievement in our methodology discussion below. i-Ready Instruction is a supplemental program that provides online, individualized instruction adjusted to student needs.